What is eCalrossy?

 What is required of students & parents?

-- A suitable physical and supportive environment in which the child can participate in the Calrossy distance education program
+- A suitable physical and supportive environment in which your child can participate in the Calrossy distance education program

 - Appropriate supervision of your child.

 - A suitable internet connection to enable the video conferencing connection.
 Support is also offered by Calrossy internal IT department.